Working Beyond Age 65

 Long Term Disability ends at age 65.
 Group Life Insurance Coverage ceases at the end of the semester following the date you reach age 65.

-When can I collect my pension? - If you retire prior to age 69, you will begin collecting your pension in the month following your retirement.
-If you work beyond age 69, pension payments will start in December of the year in which you turn 69.
+If you work beyond age 71, pension payments will start in December of the year in which you turn 71.

-- Starting in 2012, if you are at least 65 but under 70 and you work while receiving your CPP retirement pension, you will make CPP contributions that will go toward your Post-Retirement Benefit (PRB) or you can elect not to contribute.
+- If you are at least 65 but under 70 and you work while receiving your CPP retirement pension, you will make CPP contributions that will go toward your Post-Retirement Benefit (PRB) or you can elect not to contribute.

-- By taking your pension after 65, you can increase your pension by up to 42% (at age 70) starting in 2013.
+- By taking your CPP retirement pension after 65, you can increase your pension by up to 42% (at age 70).

-- Starting in 2012, you will be able to begin receiving your CPP retirement pension without any work interruption.
+- You can begin receiving your CPP retirement pension without any work interruption.

-Can I collect Old Age Security (OAS) if I work beyond age 65? - Yes, OAS payments are available to eligible Canadians starting at age 65, regardless of employment status.
-Please refer to Old Age Security for more information.
+OAS payments are available to eligible Canadians starting at age 65, regardless of employment status.